k98kurz/CRDTs/readme.md

 python test_rgarray.py
 ```

-The 234 tests demonstrate the intended (and actual) behavior of the classes, as
+The 280 tests demonstrate the intended (and actual) behavior of the classes, as
 well as some contrived examples of how they are used.
-Perusing the tests will be
+Perusing the tests may be
-informative to anyone seeking to use this package.
+informative to anyone seeking to use this package, though everything has
+thorough type annotations to make development easy via a typical code editor LSP.

 ## ISC License